NCATSTranslator/reasoner-validator/README.md

 poetry install
 ```

-You can also install for development with all extras dependencies using:
+To develop this package, install with all extras dependencies using:

 ```bash
 poetry install --all-extras